What do banks do?

 EBITDA stands for ‘Earnings Before Interest, Tax, Depreciation and Amortisation’.
 This is the percentage of profit a company makes before taking away certain things like tax charges.
 These things can make it hard to know how well a company is really doing.

-Lines of defense
+Lines of defence

 arrow